NCBiotech Career Development Network

 - Meet other life sciences job seekers, recruiters, and company representatives

 Join us every month for a free Career Development Network event.
-All North Carolina life sciences professionals are welcome.
+In-person and virtual meeting options are available, and all North Carolina life sciences professionals are welcome.

 While lunch is not provided, we will serve refreshments and light snacks.